 High-frequency noise machines are another good solution to a feline hang-about.
-When installed near your car, this device will let off a high-pitched noise that is undetectable to us.
+When installed near your car, the noise machine will let off a high-pitched noise that is undetectable to us.
 Cats, on the other hand, will not enjoy the noise and move away.
-The only drawbacks to this option are that it can cause dogs to bark, and it can be costly to purchase.
+The only drawbacks to this option are that it can cause dogs to bark and be costly to purchase.

 14. Sprinkler Systems

 Like a spray bottle, a sprinkler system is another way to keep your car safe.
-A motion-activated sprinkler will be the most effective, but you will need to remember to turn it off when it’s time to go to your car.
+A motion-activated sprinkler will be the most effective, but you must remember to turn it off when it’s time to go to your car.
 Also, you should consider that motion-activated devices cannot discern humans from animals; anyone who walks by is likely to get a surprise.

 15. Get Rid of the Junk Food Wrappers

-One reason you might have a cat lurking about is due to the smell of food coming from your car.
-If you are in the habit of tossing your cheeseburger wrapper in the backseat or you leave a few snacks in the car for the nightly commute home, they could be attracting wandering felines.
+One reason you might have a cat lurking about is the smell of food from your car.
+If you are in the habit of tossing your cheeseburger wrapper in the backseat or leaving a few snacks in the car for the nightly commute home, they could attract wandering felines.
 Getting rid of the food or keeping it in a lunch box or another enclosed area will help keep them away.

 16. Orange Peels

 Another smell cats are not fond of is oranges.
 Leaving a few orange peels around your car can help rid the area of unwanted guests.
-Be careful about leaving them on your hood or other areas with paint, however.
+However, be careful about leaving them on your hood or other areas with paint.
 The acid from the orange can also do damage to your paint job.

 Motion-activated lights are another excellent solution.
 This is especially true if you already have them installed on the side of your house.
 Pointing them towards your car can startle the feline and keep them away from your vehicle.
 If you do not have motion-activated lights, ground-posted spotlights are inexpensive and easy to set up.
 Before purchasing one, test your opponent by using a flashlight.
 Not all cats will be scared by a light.

 Another common enemy of a cat is a dog.
-Now, we do not recommend sending your canine to take care of this problem, but a simple cell phone app can emulate the sound of a dog barking to scare away your joyrider.
-If you have a motion-activated audible system, well, even better.
+We do not recommend sending your canine to take care of this problem, but a simple cell phone app can emulate the sound of a dog barking to scare away your joyrider.

 19. Training a New Area

-Training is not the easiest thing to do with cats, although it can be done.
-Using positive reinforcement to reward your cat every time it is sunbathing in a designated special area and a spray bottle when it comes near your car, you can teach your cat that the car is not the place to be, but there is a better option.
+Training is not the easiest thing to do with cats, but it can be done.
+Using positive reinforcement to reward your cat every time it is sunbathing in a designated special area and a spray bottle when it comes near your car, you can teach your cat that the car is not the place to be, and there is a better option.

 20. Static Mats

 We hope you have enjoyed these simple ways to keep your car safe and undamaged.
-Though some of these solutions are easier to do than others, all of them have a shot at keeping little paws and claws from damaging your paint job and lowering your car’s value.
+Before using the deterrents on stray cats, ensure they don’t belong to one of your neighbors.
+Though some of these solutions are easier to do than others, they all have a shot at keeping little paws and claws from damaging your paint job and lowering your car’s value.